dantheman454/habit_app/docs/mindmap/data_model.md

 - `recurrence NOT NULL DEFAULT '{"type":"none"}'` - Recurrence required with default

 **Normalization Rules**:
-- Default `timeOfDay` to null for all-day items

 - Ensure `recurrence` object with `type` field
 - Default `until` to null when absent (no expansion cap)
 - For repeating items: ensure `completedDates`/`skippedDates` arrays exist